Atlantic White Cedar Swamp Trail

 Once you get off of the boardwalk you will travel along another sandy path named Old Wireless Road.
 The walk is straightforward and fairly uneventful, but keep in mind that you will need to climb back up the hill that you came down to get to the swamp.

-If you have not already, be sure to go to the east side of the Marconi Station Site for a cliffside view of the Atlantic.
+If you have not already, be sure to go to the east side of the Marconi Station Site for a cliffside view of the Atlantic, as well as signage about the environment, and history of the site.

 Length: 1.2 Miles